 - Food companies, cooperatives, and processors in the organic sector

-What are some examples of past panel and presentation topics?
+What are some examples of past presentation topics?

-The conference committee will select presenters from a pool of professionals in the organic seed community following the call for proposals in summer of 2017.
-Presenters are leaders in the organic seed community, ranging from university breeders and seed suppliers to farmers who produce organic seed.
+The conference and review committee selects presenters from a pool of farmers and other professionals in the organic seed community following a call for proposals in April 2019.
+Presenters are leaders in the organic seed community, ranging from farmers who produce organic seed to university breeders and seed suppliers.
 Our presenters represent diverse areas of expertise and regions, both in the U.S. and internationally.
 Past agenda items have included seed production practices and economics; breeding projects focused on organic systems and markets; creative models for regional seed networks; and timely policy topics focused on growing diverse organic seed systems.
 Congressman Peter DeFazio delivered the keynote address at the 2018 conference.

 When does registration open?